All Episodes

 Not at all.

-I we would we we'd be focused on doing what we told the American people we're gonna do.
+We'd be focused on doing what we told the American people we're going to do.

 Plus, we should change the process.

-Why in the I use this example with you, Sean, but why in the world should the Speaker of the House and the majority leader and a couple of people at the top who control the steering committee, this committee on committees, why should they decide who gets to be chairman of everything?
+I use this example with you, Sean, but why in the world should the Speaker of the House and the majority leader and a couple people off the top who control the steering committee, this committee on committees, why should they decide who gets to be chairman of everything?

-We're gonna have nine committee chairmanships open up.
+We're going to have nine committee chairmanships open up.

-Because I think when you empower rank and file members, you're gonna get policy much closer to what we told the American people we would do when they in fact elected us and gave us the privilege to serve.
+Because I think when you empower rank-and-file members, you're going to get policy much closer to what we told the American people we would do when they, in fact, elected us and gave us the privilege to serve.

 So that's what needs to happen.